-5. Teach shapes square and circle
+5. Teach/Review 3 shapes

-Before class, cut out 4 squares and 4 circles from some coloured card.
+Before class, cut out 4 squares, 4 circles and 4 triangles from some coloured card.

-Start off by showing the square and teaching / chorusing "square".
+Start off by showing the square and eliciting / chorusing "square".
 Hand the square to a student who says "square"

-Put all of the square and circle shapes on the floor and gather everyone around.
+Put all the square, circle and triangle shapes on the floor and gather everyone around.
 Tell everyone to close their eyes.
 Take away one shape and say, "Open your eyes".
 Everyone must guess which shape is missing.